heal-research/HEAL.Attic/docs/Manual.md

 For each type that must be serialized, HEAL.Attic calls `CanTransformType` to find all compatible transformers and uses the transformer with the highest priority.
 `ToBox(object o, ...)` must produce a ProtoBuf box with the data for the object.
 `ToObject(Box box, ...)` is the inverse operation and must restore the object from the box.

+It is possible to have multiple different transformers for the same type.
+On serialization, HEAL.Attic will use the transformer with the highest priority.
+The GUID of the transformer which has been used to serialize an object is stored in the serialized format.
+Therefore, HEAL.Attic will be able to re-create the object with the same transformer on deserialization.
+As a consequence, you should never delete transformers because it breaks backwards compatibility.

 Additionally to the transformer you need to register GUIDs of all types that are supported by the transformer and which you want to (de-)serialize.
 This is described in the next section.